kynetx/Fuse-API/Using_the_JavaScript_SDK.md

 	The user is now provisioned and their Fuse Fleet is linked to Carvoyant.

 	If the Carvoyant account was created correctly, you should be able to login to the [Carvoyant dashboard](https://dash.carvoyant.com) with the credentials you used to create the Carvoyant account.

+Once the initial account creation is done, you can renew the tokens if necessary, but going through the Carvoyant OAuth flow.
+To assist in getting that right, there is a helper function that returns the Carvoyant OAuth URL:

+	Fuse.carvoyantOauthUrl(<callback>)

+This function will return a JSON object with the Carvoyant URL.
+Going to that URL in a browser will take the user to Carvoyant where they can log in with their Carvoyant credentials.
+Once they do that they will be redirected back to Fuse and the tokens will be returned and saved in the Fleet.
+You can distribute them to the vehicles with the following command:

+	Fuse.configureVehicles({}, show_res)

+(See configuring vehicles below.)

+This command should be run whenever a new vehicle is added or the tokens have changed.

 # Adding a Vehicle